 A snippet from our Frequently Asked Questions sheet we give to all of our clients:

 1. What is the biggest difference between you and other photography businesses?

 • No markup on prints through your on-line gallery.
 We will keep markups as low as possible, they have been 0% since 2014!
 You also never have to pay to keep your gallery up!
-Your gallery is guaranteed to be up for one year but has no set expiration date, all of our galleries are still up!
+Your gallery is guaranteed to be up for one year but has no set expiration date.
+Every gallery we've ever given a client is still up!

 • We are also the only photographers that show you entire weddings on our website, how we take images, and how we edit images, so you know what you are getting with us.

 2. One of the differences between you and other photographers is that you shoot in burst mode very often.
 Why do you shoot in burst mode?

 • Several images taken in a moment raises the chances of capturing amazing split second moments where everything is just right.